 Recovering users are advised to choose a medical detox over quitting their drug(s) of choice abruptly.
 Going cold turkey, which is what quitting suddenly is called, can lead to serious injury, relapse, overdose, and death.
 Once users are in the cycle of using and then quitting to get clean, they are likely to go through withdrawals that make them want to use again just to avoid uncomfortable, severe withdrawal symptoms.
 This is a cycle that puts users’ lives and health on the line.
 This is especially true in withdrawal situations involving opiates or opioids, benzodiazepines, and alcohol.

 Withdrawal symptoms can range from mild to severe, depending on what drug was used and how often.
+Symptoms that send people to detox include:

 Severe and dangerous symptoms, some of which commonly accompany withdrawal from alcohol or opioid medications include: